NirantK/nirantk.github.io/content/community.md

 👎 Sharing paid/paywalled content.
 You can describe if something is relevant to the discussion but sharing this content is discouraged

+## Adding friends

+✅ DM a mod if you would like to invite someone to the group

+👎 Asking on main to add your friend.
+Ping admins directly.

 ## General conversation

 ✅ Ask questions, especially follow ups if a conversation or topic intrigues you